kambahr/go-icann-api-client/README.md

 TODO: the 48-hr internval is currently hard-coded, but it can be read, as an option, from a config setting.

 ## Security
-### Essential args read from environment variables
+### Required args
-The following variables must be set either via the icann.env file or by exporting them into the machine or user-profile environment vars:
+The following variables must be set via the environment variables:

   SALT_PHRASE.................................... this can be any word or phrase<br>
   ICANN_ACCOUNT_USERNAME........ usually the email used to setup the ICANN account<br>
   ICANN_ACCOUNT_PASSWORD........
 ICANN account password<br>
   USER_AGENT...................................... user-agent in format: &lt;product name&gt; / &lt;version&gt; &lt;comment&gt;<br>
-  APPROVED_TLDS............................... approved tld names, separated by comma (e.g. com.net)<br>
+  APPROVED_TLDS............................... approved tld names, separated by comma (e.g. com,net)<br>

-Please, note that SALT_PHRASE is not required, when <u><strong>all</strong></u> vars are set in machine or user-profile env.
+Please, note that SALT_PHRASE is not required; if blank an empty satl-phrase will be used.

-### Essential args read from icann.env file
+### Essential args using the icann.env file
 If the icann.env file exists in the install-directory, it will be used to read required args into environment variables (otherwise the machine or user-profile env vars will be used).

 If a plain-text value is detected in the icann.env file, it will be encrypted on the first-run -- including that of the SALT_PHRASE.
 Any key/value can be omitted from the icann.env, provided the equivalent exists in the machine or user-profile environment.

+### Essential args without using the icann.env file
+If the icann.env file does not exist, then the env vars are still expected to exist via that of the system or user-profile.

 ## Usage
 ```go